aidenravn/onchain-trust-graph/README.md

 ⸻

-🧑‍🚀 Created By
+🧑‍🚀 Created by

 ravN
 Builder at the intersection of AI × Web3 × Cryptographic Trust

 Building systems where humans can prove they are real — without revealing who they are.

 ⸻

 ⚠️ Final Reminder

 This is a testnet-only experimental protocol.

-	•	Do NOT use with real money
+Do NOT use with real money.
-	•	Do NOT assume safety
+Do NOT assume safety.
-	•	Do NOT deploy on mainnet
+Do NOT deploy on mainnet.

 This is research infrastructure.

+⸻